 York Barbican, Paragon St, York, YO10 4AH

-MINI Mornings – Share the magic of the big screen experience with all the family from only £1.99 (3D £2.79) per ticket for adults and children, every Saturday and Sunday morning and every day in school holidays.
-Availability of the MINI Mornings offer might vary so customers should check with the cinema before going.
+MINI Mornings – From only £1.99 (3D £2.79) per ticket for adults and children, every Saturday and Sunday morning and every day in school holidays.

 Vue York, Clifton Moor Centre, Stirling Road, York, YO30 4XY